-Rule 8.105 - Limited Admission as In-House Counsel
+Information & Applications » Rule 8.105 - Limited Admission as In-House Counsel - (In-house Counsel) » Rule 8.105 - Limited Admission as In-House Counsel

 General Application Information

-Rule 8.105 provides for limited admission in Missouri of a lawyer licensed in another state or U. S. territory or the District of Columbia when the lawyer is employed in Missouri as a lawyer exclusively for a corporation, its subsidiaries or affiliates, an association, a business, or a governmental entity whose lawful business consists of activities other than the practice of law or the provision of legal services.
+Rule 8.105 provides for limited admission in Missouri of a lawyer licensed in another United States or foreign jurisdiction who is employed in Missouri as a lawyer exclusively for a corporation, its subsidiaries or affiliates, an association, a business, or a governmental entity, whose lawful business consists of activities other than the practice of law or the provision of legal services.
 Please review Rule 8.105 for eligibility and requirements for admission as in-house counsel.
-There is no refund of the filing fee of $1,240.00, even if you do not meet the requirements for admission or withdraw your application.
+There is no refund of the filing fee, even if you do not meet the requirements for admission or withdraw your application.

-A license issued pursuant to Rule 8.105 is automatically nullified if the lawyer's employment in Missouri by a qualifying employer is terminated or if the lawyer is no longer licensed to practice law in another state or territory.
-If the lawyer's employment is terminated but the lawyer is immediately hired by another Rule 8.105 qualifying employer and the lawyer notifies the clerk of the Supreme Court of Missouri of the new employer, the license shall be reinstated.
-Rule 8.105 lawyers must notify immediately the clerk of the Supreme Court of Missouri if there is any change in the lawyer's employment or in the lawyer's licensure status in other states or territories.
+A license issued pursuant to Rule 8.105 is automatically nullified if the lawyer's employment in Missouri by a qualifying employer is terminated or if the lawyer is no longer licensed to practice law in another United States or foreign jurisdiction.
+If the lawyer's employment is terminated but the lawyer is immediately hired by another Rule 8.105 qualifying employer and the lawyer notifies the Clerk of the Supreme Court of Missouri of the new employer, the license shall be reinstated.
+Rule 8.105 lawyers must immediately notify the Clerk of the Supreme Court of Missouri if there is any change in the lawyer's employment or in the lawyer's licensure status in another United States or foreign jurisdiction.